sandboxie-plus/sandboxie-docs/Content/FAQEmail.md

 ### Q. How do I configure Sandboxie for use with my email software?

-A. Open [Sandbox Settings > Applications > Email Reader](ApplicationsSettings.md#email-reader) and select the software that you use.
+A. Open [Sandbox Settings > Applications > Email Reader](ApplicationsSettings.md#email-reader) and select the email software that you use.
 If your mailbox data files are not in the default location, see [Sandbox Settings > Applications > Folders](ApplicationsSettings.md#folders).
 Then, you should also test the configuration; see [Test Email Configuration](TestEmailConfiguration.md).

 ### Q. How do I run my email software under Sandboxie?